•

 Resources & Collaborations

-In this framework Hyperbody researchers and students work directly at Science Centre Delft.
-Its section functions as a lab where prototypes of interactive and non-standard architectures can be fabricated, assembled and tested, while at the same time they become immediately exposed to the curious public.
-Visitors to Science Centre Delft can meet researchers and students at work, help them with user-testing of developed prototypes and acquire understanding of this new kind of architectural environments.
+Hyperbody and the Science Centre Delft have initiated collaborative projects.
+Science Centre Delft is the institution that acts as an interface between the Delft University of Technology and the general public.
+Its mission is to open up and share cutting-edge science and research of TU Delft with people of all ages and all social backgrounds.
+In this framework Hyperbody researchers and students work directly at Science Centre Delft, where prototypes of interactive and non-standard architectures can be fabricated, assembled and tested, while at the same time they are exposed to the public.
+Visitors to Science Centre Delft can meet researchers and students at work, can involve themselves with testing of developed prototypes and can acquire understanding of this new kind of architectural environments.

 Festo